hlef/juliet/docs/basics-howto.md

     Hello, **world** !

+Juliet defines some special entries which will alter the behavior of the engine:
+ * `permalink` allows you to specify *where exactly* to install the article.
+   Works for both posts and pages.

-The set of required entries in post headers may vary depending on your theme.
+Apart from these, the set of required entries in post headers varies depending on your theme.
 You can find more informations about it in your theme directory, under `themes/your_theme/README`.

 Please, note that even if it is empty, the header has to be present.
 Otherwise, Juliet might get upset ! :)